takahito321/Indian_monsoon/README.md

 # Indian_monsoon
-This repository is under construction.
+This repository is completed soon after a corresponding paper is published.